katjakarhu/OpenCAQDA/README.md

 Create research projects, that contain a set of files and codes.

-Drag and drop coding: select text and drag code over it (left mouse button=.
+Drag and drop coding: select text and drag code over it (left mouse button).
 Drag and drop code hierarchy: with right button, drag and drop codes over each other to create a hierarchy (TODO: save relationship to database, now this resets everytime you restart the application)

 Quick filter codes: find the relevant codes easily